ethereum/execution-spec-tests/README.md

 ### `ethereum_tests`

+Contains all the Ethereum consensus tests available in this repository.

+Each subdirectory is a test category, which can contain multiple python source files.

+Each file can in turn contain multiple functions, which each can generate multiple test vectors.

-Every test is a generator function that starts with `test_` located inside the `ethereum_tests` folder structure.
+Every test function is a generator which must `yield` one or many `StateTest` objects during its runtime.

+The `StateTest` object contains the following attributes pertaining to a single test vector:

+- env: Environment object which describes the global state of the blockchain before the test starts.
+- pre: Pre-State containing the information of all Ethereum accounts that exist before any transaction is executed.
+- post: Post-State containing the information of all Ethereum accounts that are created or modified after all transactions are executed.
+- txs: All transactions which are executed during the test vector runtime.

-The function _must_ be decorated by only one either of the following decorators:
+The test vector's generator function _must_ be decorated by only one of the following decorators:
 - test_from
 - test_from_until
 - test_only

-These decorators specify the forks on which the test case is supposed to be run.
+These decorators specify the forks on which the test vector is supposed to run.

 They also include further useful information for the `ethereum_test_filler` to read when the generator is being executed to fill the tests.

-The test must take only 1 parameter: the fork name.
+The test vector function must take only 1 parameter: the fork name.

 ### Writing your first test